Dunno if anybody will read this, but I have learned so much about this subject that it seemed like a shame not to write it down.

 There are two sets of considerations here that I want to highlight.

-First, there are ethical considerations.
+First, there are ethical (and reputational) considerations.

 Setting aside the fact that people don’t tend to put in as much effort if they’re not being paid, the simple truth is that unpaid labor is just wrong.
 This is one of the quintessential hang-ups of a career in the arts: everybody thinks artists should work for free.
 To give you an example—a few years ago, McDonald’s got into some hot water at SXSW when they were asking artists to play at their showcase for free.
 Never mind the fact that McDonald’s has nothing to do with music—they’re also a massive corporation that could have 100% afforded the meager wages of touring musicians.
 One band that received an offer from them was Ex Cops, who published a scorching open letter about it.
 The point is, people who work in the arts are very familiar with the paradigm of their work being undervalued, or not valued at all.